rubyaustralia/rubyconfau-2014-cfp/talk-ruby_is_not_for_entrepreneurs/README.md

 Ivan Vanderbyl takes everything too seriously, this is why his bio is best kept as: "Tall, extremely caffeinated rubyist/programmer" as that is pretty much what he's been doing for a while; programming caffeine and drinking rubies.

+Officially Ivan is the CTO at App.io where he spends most of his time making mistakes while writing Go, Javascript, and Ruby.

 ![Profile picture](https://raw.github.com/ivanvanderbyl/rubyconfau-2014-cfp/master/talk-ruby_is_not_for_entrepreneurs/profile_picture.jpg)

 - [My website](http://ivanvanderbyl.com)